Jatin142001/Project-Online_Book_Store_Analysis_Using_SQL/README.md

 3. The total revenue was calculated by summing up all order amounts.
 4. The lowest and highest-priced books were retrieved using sorting functions.
 5. The remaining stock levels were analyzed after fulfilling orders.

+###  SQL Techniques Used
+1. Joins: Used INNER JOIN, LEFT JOIN to connect books, orders, and customers
+2. Aggregations: Used SUM(), COUNT(), AVG() for revenue and sales insights
+3. Sorting & Filtering: Used ORDER BY, HAVING, DISTINCT for refined data analysis
+4. Subqueries: Applied for advanced queries and filtering
+5. Grouping Data: Used GROUP BY for genre-wise and customer-wise insights